fiatsasia/BitFlyerDotNet/README.md

 **BitFlyerDotNet is NOT official library for bitFlyer Lightning APIs.**

 ### Updates
+- 2019/06/02
+  - Added GetOrderBookSource() to RealtimeSource.
+This functionality provides order book feed which integrates by BoardSnapshot and Board realtime APIs.
+[See sample code.](Samples/RealtimeApiSample/Program.cs)
+  - Some of property definitions are changed. (ex.
+Status -> State)
+  - BitflyerDotNet.Trading is revised.
+[Check changes from here](Samples/TradingApiSample/Program.cs)
+  - Some of functionality was moved to [Financial.Extensions](https://github.com/fiatsasia/Financial.Extensions).
+  - Xamarin application samples are removed to shorten time of build solution.
+- 2019/05/12
-- 2019/05/12 All of price and size are changed definition type from double to decimal.
+  - All of prices and sizes are changed definition type from double to decimal.
-             Changed build environment isual Studio from 2017 to 2019.
+  - Changed build environment Visual Studio from 2017 to 2019.
+- 2019/03/31
-- 2019/03/31 Added hot/cold start option to RealtimeExecutionSource and chaged default to hot (hot start on subscribe).
+  - Added hot/cold start option to RealtimeExecutionSource and chaged default to hot (hot start on subscribe).
+- 2019/03/21
-- 2019/03/21 Added BTCUSD and BTCEUR support in realtime ticker API.
+  - Added BTCUSD and BTCEUR support in realtime ticker API.

 ### Environment
-- Solution and Projects are for Visual Studio 2017 and 2017 for Mac.
+- Solution and Projects are for Visual Studio 2019 and 2019 for Mac.
 - .NET Standard 2.0 for libraries.
 - .NET Framework 4.71, .NET Core 2.1 and Xamarin Forms for sample applications.
 - Sample applications are tested on iOS, Android, MacOS and Windows desktop.